Australia Enforces 3-Year-Old Climbing Ban On Uluru

 The ban, which was passed in 2017, recently went into effect after the Anangu aboriginal people claimed it was a sacred place for many thousands of years and should never have been considered a rock to climb.
 The problem began at the start of the early 20th century when more visitors came to the area.

 The ban isn’t just about the sacrilegious nature; it’s also about keeping people safe.
-There have been more than a dozen deaths of people who climbed to the top of the formation with the most recent incident taking place in 2018.
+There have been more than a dozen deaths of people who climbed to the top of the formation with the most recent incident taking place in 2018 in Australia.
 The most common causes of death are dehydration and slipping and falling while trying to climb the steep parts.
 The rock is 1,142-feet tall.

 Maruku Arts General Manager, Clive Scollay said, “The Anangu have always been concerned about climbers’ safety and felt tremendous grief whenever one of them died in the climb…because the Anangu felt it was their duty to look at the dead’s souls.”